 Phi Lambda Sigma (PLS)

 - Members are selected by peer recognition.
 No greater honor can be bestowed upon an individual than to be recognized as a leader by one’s peers.
-Such recognition instills and enhances self-confidence, encourages the less active student to a more active role and promotes greater effort toward the advancement of pharmacy.
-Leadership positions are determined by elections in the fall.
+Such recognition instills and enhances self-confidence, encourages the less active student to a more active role, and promotes greater effort toward the advancement of pharmacy.